 Segree has served on numerous civic, human service and cultural boards including Rotary Club, YMCA, Hill House Association, Leadership Nashville, and Wang Center for the Performing Arts.
 He is a past board chair of the International Association of Fund Raising Professionals Foundation for Philanthropy (AFP), and is a current member of the International AFP’s Leadership Society and AFP’s Greater New York, Long Island, and Rhode Island Chapters.
 An Eagle Scout, he currently serves on the executive board of the Teddy Roosevelt Boy Scout Council and on the executive board of the International Tennis Hall of Fame.

-Segree is an adjunct professor teaching nonprofit fundraising management at Columbia University’s School of Professional Studies.
+Segree is a part-time lecturer teaching Fundraising Fundamentals at Columbia University’s School of Professional Studies.
 His publications have included topics such as strategic management, leadership and alumni affairs, and his research has included areas such as community psychology, arts learning, organizational leadership, and the college presidency.

 Segree holds a doctor of education degree in adult learning and organizational leadership from Columbia University, Teachers College, a master’s degree in community psychology and organizational development from Pennsylvania State University, and a bachelor’s degree in political science and education from California University of Pennsylvania.
 He also was awarded an honorary associate degree from Community College of Allegheny County.

 - M.Ps.Sc., Pennsylvania State University

 - B.A., California University of Pennsylvania